-Israel reportedly targets Bedouin convoy in Syria in wake of strikes
+Syrian forces to redeploy to Suwayda; Israel targets Bedouin convoy

 Qatar’s emir has condemned Israel’s days of attacks on Syria in a phone conversation with Syria’s president.

+Syrian security forces are preparing to redeploy to Suwayda to quell fighting between the Druze and Bedouin tribes, the Syrian Interior Ministry spokesperson has said.

-Israeli forces have carried out an attack on Syria’s Palmyra-Homs highway, targeting a convoy of Bedouin fighters who were reportedly making their way towards restive Suwayda in the south of the country, according to Israel’s public broadcaster Kan News, two days after carrying out heavy attacks on Damascus.
+Israel has previously warned the Syrian government to withdraw from the south and its forces carried out an attack Friday on Syria’s Palmyra-Homs highway, targeting a convoy of Bedouin fighters who were reportedly making their way towards restive Suwayda in the south of the country, according to Israel’s public broadcaster Kan News.

 Recommended Storieslist of 4 items